 From motion detectors that alert you when a worker enters an area of your home they shouldn’t, to security cameras that let you know exactly who is coming and going, a monitored home security system helps keep an eye on your home when you can’t.

 Many of today’s leading home security providers also offer mobile applications that send you alerts when specific events happen—such as when the front door opens.
-Best yet, these apps allow you to watch real time video of your home, right from your smartphone or other Web enabled device.
+Best yet, these apps allow you to watch real-time video of your home, right from your smartphone or another web-enabled device.

 5. Monitor access to your home

 If you’ve done your research and hired a professional home remodeler, they’ll probably be trustworthy.
 But there’s no need to take a chance.
 Make it clear to the remodeler (and their workers) that you are monitoring your home and you’ll likely minimize the chance of theft.

 Some home security system providers offer you the ability to remotely lock and unlock your home’s doors and remotely arm and disarm your system, so you don’t have to hand out a key or give a worker your passcode.
 You can learn more about this in our key fob guide.